-Activity 3 Briefing for the Presentation - "Exploring the Universality of Human Rights"
+Activity 3 Exploring Universality of Human Rights and Diversity

 An "all or nothing" view has dominated the debate on universality of human rights.

 The position in favor of universality disregards culture and uses "universalist" concepts from existing international standards, or norms and values that are shared globally.